T-tubule: Excitation-contraction coupling

 T-tubules are an important link in the chain from electrical excitation of a cell to its subsequent contraction (excitation-contraction coupling).
 When contraction of a muscle is needed, stimulation from a nerve or an adjacent muscle cell causes a characteristic flow of charged particles across the cell membrane known as an action potential.
 At rest, there are fewer positively charged particles on the inner side of the membrane compared to the outer side, and the membrane is described as being polarised.
 During an action potential, positively charged particles (predominantly sodium and calcium ions) flow across the membrane from the outside to the inside.
 This reverses the normal imbalance of charged particles and is referred to as depolarization.
 One region of membrane depolarizes adjacent regions, and the resulting wave of depolarization then spreads along the cell membrane.
-The polarization of the membrane is restored as potassium ions flow back across the membrane from the inside to the outside of the cell.
+The polarization of the membrane is restored as potassium ions flow back across the membrane from the outside to the inside of the cell.

 In cardiac muscle cells, as the action potential passes down the T-tubules it activates L-type calcium channels in the T-tubular membrane.
 Activation of the L-type calcium channel allows calcium to pass into the cell.
 T-tubules contain a higher concentration of L-type calcium channels than the rest of the sarcolemma and therefore the majority of the calcium that enters the cell occurs via T-tubules.
 This calcium binds to and activates a receptor, known as a ryanodine receptor, located on the cell's own internal calcium store, the sarcoplasmic reticulum.
 Activation of the ryanodine receptor causes calcium to be released from the sarcoplasmic reticulum, causing the muscle cell to contract.
 In skeletal muscle cells, however, the L-type calcium channel is directly attached to the ryanodine receptor on the sarcoplasmic reticulum allowing activation of the ryanodine receptor directly without the need for an influx of calcium.